Dynamic Data Structures for $k$-Nearest Neighbor Queries: A fully dynamic data structure

-\begin{proof} The $k$-shallow cutting algorithm by Liu produces shallow cuttings of size $S(n,k) = O(n/k)$ in $T(n,k) = O(n \log^{3} n\lambda_{s+2}(\log n))$ expected time.
+The $k$-shallow cutting algorithm by Liu~\cite{Liu20} produces shallow cuttings of size $S(n,k) = O(n/k)$ in $T(n,k) = O(n \log^{3} n\lambda_{s+2}(\log n))$ expected time.
 A prism containing a query point can be located using a point location data structure in $Q(n,k) = O(\log n)$ time.
-Applying Lemma \ref{lem:k-NN_general} directly to these shallow cuttings proves the result. \end{proof}
+We can then apply Theorem~\ref{thm:k-NN_general} directly to obtain a $k$-NN data structure.

+In the recently published journal version of the paper~\cite{LiuJournal}, Liu improves upon these results even further.
+The improved algorithm produces shallow cuttings of size $S(n,k) = O(n/k)$ in $T(n,k) = O(n \log n)$ expected time.
+To be precise, the construction algorithm of Liu~\cite{LiuJournal} can build \emph{all} shallow cuttings in a hierarchy in $O(n\log n)$ expected time.
+This means that the preprocessing and deletion time of the bootstrapping data structure (Lemma~\ref{lem:bootstrapping_ds_general}) are improved to $O(n\log n)$ and $O(r\log n)$, respectively.
+Applying Theorem \ref{thm:k-NN_general} to these shallow cuttings, and adjusting the update times to account for this improvement in the bootstrapping data structure, proves the result. \end{proof}

-\subparagraph{Points in a simple polygon.} Agarwal, Arge, and Staals \cite{Staals18} show how to use a data structure based on the structure by Chan to perform geodesic 1-NN queries.
+\subparagraph{Points in a simple polygon.} Agarwal \etal~\cite{Staals18} show how to use a data structure based on the structure by Chan to perform geodesic 1-NN queries.
 We adapt this data structure by again storing the conflict lists in the data structure of Section \ref{sub:Bootstrapping}.
-The data structure by Agarwal, Arge, and Staals partitions the polygon recursively into two subpolygons, as described in Section \ref{sec:geodesicknn_insertion_only}.
+The data structure by Agarwal \etal partitions the polygon recursively into two subpolygons, as described in Section \ref{sec:geodesicknn_insertion_only}.
 It then uses the Chan data structure to find the nearest neighbor in the corresponding subpolygon at each of the $O(\log m)$ levels of the decomposition.
 Note that in the $k$-NN case, we can again use our scheme of Section \ref{sec:insertion-only} to find the $k$-NN spread over $O(\log m)$ data structures simultaneously.

 The shallow-cuttings that are described in~\cite{Staals18} use pseudo-prisms that are no longer of constant complexity.
 We refer to the paper for the precise definition.
 For our purposes, we need only the property that we can still find the prism containing a query point efficiently.